SoroushHaghi/RD_denoising/README.md

 # R&D
-In this project we are using 3 steps.
+In this project we are using 3 modules.

 PART 1
 "NOISATION"